 When police believe a crime has been committed they will either arrest or summons the defendant.
 If the person is “summonsed,” they are served with a paper ticket giving them a court date to appear before a judge to answer to the charges.
 If they are arrested they will be brought to the county jail and will usually have bail set by a bail commissioner who will charge a $60 fee for the service.

 A bail commissioner has wide discretion to set bail at what they think is appropriate.
-But they can’t set bail for some offenses: Title 15 §1023 prevents a bail commissioner from setting bail if the defendant is charged with certain domestic violence offenses:
+But they can’t set bail for some offenses: Title 15 §1023 prevents a bail commissioner from setting bail if the defendant is charged with certain offenses: